 The word “innovation” is thrown around a lot in the startup world, and it generally has entirely positive connotations.
 But when applied wrong, innovation can do more harm than good.
-I forget where I first learned about innovation tokens, but it’s a framework for deciding when to innovate, and when to go with the status quo.
+I first learned about the concept of innovation tokens from this blog post about using boring technology, and I've repurposed it into a framework I use for all kinds of decisions at Less Annoying CRM.

 Why innovation can be bad